Immunomodulation For Horses – Intravenous Treatment For Performance Boost

-You can book a FREE 15-min online phone consultation (European clients only) about your particular case with our stem cell therapy consultant.
-You can learn more about use cases and indications, how to order and administer the stem cell therapy and also hear our success stories.
+You can book a FREE 15-min online phone consultation about your particular case with our stem cell therapy consultant.
+You can learn more about use cases and indications, how to order and administer stem cell therapy, and also hear our success stories.

-This will not be a medical advice over the phone, so you still need your veterinarian to look and examine the injury and then decide upon a treatment.
+This will not be medical advice over the phone, so you still need your veterinarian to look and examine the injury and then decide upon treatment.